-AN ORDINANCE OF THE CITY OF SHORELINE, WASHINGTON, ADOPTING THE BIENNIAL BUDGET OF THE CITY OF SHORELINE FOR THE PERIOD JANUARY 1, 2021 THROUGH DECEMBER 31, 2022, ADOPTING THE 2021-2026 SIX YEAR CAPITAL FACILITIES PLAN, AND ADOPTING THE FEE SCHEDULE, CHAPTER 3.01 OF THE SHORELINE MUNICIPAL CODE.
+AN ORDINANCE OF THE CITY OF SHORELINE, WASHINGTON, ADOPTING THE BIENNIAL BUDGET OF THE CITY OF SHORELINE FOR THE PERIOD JANUARY 1, 2021 THROUGH DECEMBER 31, 2022 AND ADOPTING THE 2021-2026 SIX YEAR CAPITAL FACILITIES PLAN.

-WHEREAS, as authorized by Chapter 35A.34 Revised Code of Washington (RCW), Chapter 3.02 Shoreline Municpal Code (SMC) establishes a two-year fiscal biennium budget system and directs the City to follow the procedures set forth in Chapter 35A.34 RCW in adopting a biennial budget; and
+WHEREAS, as authorized by Chapter 35A.34 Revised Code of Washington (RCW), the Shoreline City Council adopted Ordinance No. 816, codified at Chapter 3.02 Shoreline Municpal Code (SMC), thereby establishing a two-year fiscal biennium budget system and directing the City to follow the procedures set forth in Chapter 35A.34 RCW; and